 1952: Israel and the representatives of the World Jewry announced that they reserved the right to demand restitution payment for the undeclared and heirless property in Austria.

 1952: At this time, life in Israel was very difficult.
 The Jewish settlers were pioneers in the truest sense of that term.
 For example, The Medical Advisory Council told the government that a large section of the Israeli population, mainly those who depended solely on the government’s rationing scheme, did not receive sufficient nutrition.

-1953: Forty-eight year old Max Colpet (born Max Kolpenitzky) a native of Koningsberg, whose parents died in a concentration camp during WW II and who was a friend a collaborator with fellow artist Billy Wilder became a United States citizen today.
+1953: Forty-eight year old Max Colpet (born Max Kolpenitzky) a native of Koningsberg, whose parents died in a concentration camp during WW II and who was a friend and a collaborator with fellow artist Billy Wilder became a United States citizen today.